verlok/verlok.github.io/_posts/2022-04-01-css-day-2022-talk-automating-responsive-images-automator-ottimizzazione-immagini-4-0.md

 ---
 layout: post
-title: CSS Day 2022 talk on automating responsive images, with slides
+title: Images optimisation 4.0, a user-driven approach.
+A talk on automating your workflow with responsive images @ CSS Day (IT) 2022
 date: 2022-04-01 18:00:00 +02:00
 categories:
   - techniques